BuildStormTechnologies/esp32-idf-kaa-iot-cellular/README.md

 ---
 ## Example Setup
+1. Follow the [KAA IoT Device Setup](https://buildstorm.com/blog/kaa-iot-device-setup/) article to configure your first device on Kaa IoT cloud
-1. Update the following WiFi and KAA parameters in `app_config.h` of the example
+2. Update the following WiFi and KAA parameters in `app_config.h` of the example
-2. This configuration will be same accross all examples
+3. This configuration will be same accross all examples

 ```
 #define TEST_WIFI_SSID "YOUR WIFI SSID"